-Article V. Executive Office and Secretariats
+Article V. IAIA Headquarters Office and Other Offices

 Section 1.
-An Executive Officer shall be appointed by the Board of Directors for such periods and under such conditions as they shall from time to time determine.
+The IAIA Board of Directors shall appoint an administrative office (known at this time as IAIA Headquarters) for such periods and under such conditions as they shall from time to time determine.

 Section 2.
-Secretariats may be formed to assist the Association in promoting its objectives to special interest groups or to non English speaking members of IAIA.
-Such Secretariats will only be established through a special Memorandum of Understanding governing the activities of each Secretariat.
+Other offices, groups or task forces may be appointed to assist the Association in promoting its objectives to special interest groups or to non English speaking members of IAIA.
+Such relationships will only be established through a special Memorandum of Understanding governing specific activities.